 Spiritual conditioning is a part of life as well.
 Each week, our pastor reminds us of the damning nature of sin and the rescue we have through faith in Christ.
-Through regular exposure to God’s Word we become conditioned to face the challenge of living in a world opposed to the things of God.
+Through regular exposure to God’s Word, we become conditioned to face the challenge of living in a world opposed to the things of God.

 One form of training that seems to be less common but ever so important is the training to care for others.
 It has been supplanted with a glorification of self: self-esteem, narcissism, self-accomplishments, and self-indulgence.
-We train ourselves to become more competitive, earn bigger paychecks, or gain popularity – but generally not care for others.
+We train ourselves to become more competitive, earn bigger paychecks, or gain popularity – but generally do not care for others.

 Within the Christian faith, concern for such social needs as caring for others is not the beginning of faith but the result of faith (James 2:14-26).
 Caring does not create faith nor save one’s soul.
-Rather, it is the matured response to the realization of the sacrifice made to save us from our sins.
+Rather, it is the mature response to the realization of the sacrifice made to save us from our sins.
 Caring is the result of a faith that matures and grows (Ephesians 4:11-13; Hebrews 6:1-2).

 That being said, training ourselves and our children to be caring is a twofold Biblical pursuit.
 First, because it is rooted in faith, it requires us to consider the foundation of our faith, the sacrifice of Jesus for our sins.
-In that sacrifice we witness and become the direct beneficiaries of the perfect example of caring.
+In that sacrifice, we witness and become the direct beneficiaries of the perfect example of caring.
 The Bible tells us: “But God demonstrates his own love for us in this: ‘While we were still sinners, Christ died for us’ ” (Romans 5:8).

 Think about that for a moment.
-God is perfect, yet sinning is the antithesis to perfection.
+God is perfect, yet sin is the antithesis of perfection.
 We know from Scripture that God is repulsed by imperfection (Isaiah 59:2; Romans 8:8).
 Now, carry this through logically.
 Our perfect God sent His Son to suffer and die for us who are repulsive because of our sins.
 This act of love demonstrates perfect love, perfect commitment, and perfect care for us.

 But there is more.
 God promises to watch over us (Luke 12:6-7), care for us (Matthew 6:25-34), and guide events in our lives to ultimately benefit us (Romans 8:28).